sarcophagus-org/sarcophagus-v2-specs/system-requirements-specification.md

 6. NFT -- required/optional, and who mints?
    - A few options for minting the NFT:
-     - Embalmer mints all `m` NFTs during the sarcophagus finalization transaction.
+     - Embalmer mints all `n` NFTs during the sarcophagus finalization transaction.
      - Archaeologist mints NFT *after* the sarcophagus is created.
 This would be optional.
        - The arch could have a boolean set in the config to auto-mint when a sarcophagus is created that they are assigned to
        - Could also add potentially add minting capability to the archaeologist GUI